Chart Color Schemes

 Age

-The median age in Kambah is 41 years, which is higher than the Australian Capital Territory's average of 35 years, and modestly exceeds the national average of 38 years.
-Compared to the Australian Capital Territory average, the 65-74 cohort is notably over-represented at 11.1% in Kambah, while the 25-34 age group is under-represented at 11.4%.
-Post-2021 Census data shows that the 75 to 84 age group has grown from 5.7% to 7.4%, and the 65 to 74 cohort has declined from 12.9% to 11.1%.
-Population forecasts for 2041 indicate substantial demographic changes, with the 85+ group expected to grow by 70%, reaching 456 people from 267.
-Residents aged 65 and older are anticipated to represent 79% of this growth, while the 15-24 and 45-54 cohorts are expected to experience population declines.
+The median age in Kambah is 41 years, which is higher than the Australian Capital Territory's average of 35 years and slightly exceeds the national average of 38 years.
+Compared to the ACT average, the 65-74 age cohort is notably over-represented at 11.1% locally, while the 25-34 age group is under-represented at 11.4%.
+Post-2021 Census data shows that the 75 to 84 age group has grown from 5.7% to 7.4% of the population, while the 65 to 74 cohort has declined from 12.9% to 11.1%.
+Population forecasts for 2041 indicate significant demographic changes in Kambah.
+Notably, the 85+ age group is expected to grow by 70%, reaching 456 people from 267.
+This growth will contribute to a higher proportion of residents aged 65 and older representing 79% of anticipated population growth.
+Conversely, the 15-24 and 45-54 age cohorts are expected to experience population declines.